Wye Valley: Transport

 In 1813 the Monmouth Tramroad linked Coalway (near Coleford), Redbrook and Monmouth.
 This was the world's first railed-way to make specific powers in its Act of Parliament to allow for the charging of fares to passengers.

 The standard gauge Wye Valley Railway line between Chepstow, Monmouth and Ross opened much later, in 1876.
 This made the valley more accessible and popular to tourists.
 In the early 20th century, crowds of up to 1300 would travel on a special train journey to see Tintern Abbey on the night of the harvest moon.
 The line closed to passengers in 1959, although sections remain as bridleways and footbridges.
 There are now main line railway stations at Hereford and Chepstow.

 The road network in the lower Wye valley remained essentially undeveloped during the rise of the Valley's industrialisation, until a series of Turnpike trusts were authorised during the 18th century.
 It was not until 1828 that the current Wye Valley road, the A466, was first constructed.
 The area became more accessible by road to much of the country with the building of the M50 between the M5 and Ross-on-Wye, and the opening of the Severn Bridge (now part of the M48) in 1966.

-Management of the area
+National Landscape management

 The Wye Valley Area of Outstanding Natural Beauty (AONB) was designated in 1971.
 The designation indicates the importance of recognising and preserving the area's distinctive qualities, for the benefit of present and future generations.

 Administratively the area is very complex, being the only protected landscape to straddle the border between England and Wales.
 The counties of Herefordshire, Monmouthshire and Gloucestershire are each in a different government region.

 Co-ordination of conservation across these political boundaries is undertaken by an AONB unit and Joint Advisory Committee.
 A Management Plan for the AONB enlists a range of partners in conserving and enhancing its beauty for the benefit of present and future generations.

+The area is predominantly rural, and many people make a living from tourism, agriculture or forestry.
+Ross-on-Wye is the only town within the National Landscape itself, but Hereford, Monmouth, Coleford and Chepstow lie just outside its boundaries.

+In 2023, all AONBs in the UK were rebranded as National Landscapes, though still keep their designation as Areas of Outstanding Natural Beauty.

 The navigation of the tidal part of the Wye (below Bigsweir) comes under the control of the Gloucester Harbour Trustees as Competent Harbour Authority.